The two ex-SAFC bosses in the frame to replace Nigel Adkins at Charlton Athletic

 Jackson previously performed the same role for Charlton before Adkins arrived earlier this year and oversaw a 3-2 win over Bristol Rovers at The Valley last season.

-But talk now understandably turned towards who will become Charlton’s next permanent manager after Adkins’ departure.
+But talk has now understandably turned towards who will become Charlton’s next permanent manager after Adkins’ departure.

 Ex-Newport County boss Michael Flynn, Matt Gray, currently head coach at Sutton United, and former Sheffield United boss Chris Wilder are three names also said to be in the running to take charge.